Champion trees

 Find out more:

-Japanese crabapple
+Pink flowering Japanese crabapple

 Find out more:

-Norway maple 'Crimson King'
+Norway maple 'Schwedleri'

-A cultivar of the Norway Maple, this large purple leaved tree grows right in the centre of the cemetery on the main avenue.
-In spring it's covered by yellow-green catkin-like flowers.
+Acer platanoides 'Schwedleri'A cultivar of the Norway Maple, this large purple leaved tree grows right in the centre of the cemetery on the main avenue.
+In spring it's covered by yellow-green catkin-like flowers, good for pollinators.
+Its leaves emerge bright pinkish-red, turning mauvish grey-green in summer and purple in autumn.
+The fruit is a bright green seed with pale crimson wings.

-There is another specimen of similar age and size (but pollarded) on south side of the Munster Road avenue.
+There is another specimen of similar age and size (but pollarded) on the south side of the Munster Road avenue.

 Magnolia & climbing rose

-The magnolia blooms in spring and the rose in summer, creating a bright beacon in the north of the cemetery.
 The climbing rose – possibly Rambling Rector – is as large as the magnolia and is partially supported by an elder tree that grows within the magnolia.
 Underneath they form a secret green room for children to discover.

 New trees: 2 new magnolia 'kobus' trees have been planted in 2024.